 LUNA ULU BANJOLELE

-THE LOOK The Luna Ulu’s look really sets it apart from the other banjo-ukuleles assembled here.
+The Luna Ulu’s look really sets it apart from the other banjo-ukuleles assembled here.
 Its transparent head gives us a clear look at the pattern laser-etched into the maple resonator.
 This design looks a little like something you might find on a Hawaiian print and helps give the Luna a unique, fun vibe.
 The matte tobacco sunburst finish also helps lend a vintage look to this concert-sized banjo-ukulele.

-THE FEEL The Ulu is lightweight for a banjo-uke, which made it easy to play.
+The Ulu is lightweight for a banjo-uke, which made it easy to play.
 The neck’s meaty feel felt comfortable to me, however, it was installed slightly off-center.
 While this didn’t affect playability, visually, the strings didn’t run down the center of the neck.
 The nut and the frets had a few rough spots that could have used more attention.

-THE SOUND The Ulu gives you that basic meat-and-potatoes banjo-ukulele tone that many may look for as a new flavor for creativity.
+The Ulu gives you that basic meat-and-potatoes banjo-ukulele tone that many may look for as a new flavor for creativity.
 Its modest output won’t upset the neighbors or wear out your welcome during long strum sessions with your ukulele club.
 It’s not quiet, by any means, nor is it a cannon like a few of the others.